Docker-Compose: Getting Flask up and running

 A couple of issues were resolved in PyCharm 2017.1, and Docker for Mac should now work out of the box.
 In this blog post we’ll show you how to set up a project with Docker Compose on a Mac.
 If you’re on Linux, the process is very similar.
-Unfortunately, we don’t support Docker Compose on Windows at this time.
-If you’re using Docker Compose on Windows, please let us know in the comments.
+Docker Compose is supported on Windows from PyCharm 2017.2.

 In this tutorial we’ll show how to create a very simple ‘Hello World’ Flask application, and then how to run it within a Docker container.
 For the full code, and to follow along, see GitHub: https://github.com/ErnstHaagsman/flask-compose.

 First things first

 Before we get started, let’s check a couple of things: make sure you are using PyCharm 2017.1 Professional Edition or later.
 Docker support is not available in PyCharm Community Edition.
 Then, please ensure your Docker and Docker Compose are up to date.
 To check, open a terminal, and run `docker -v`, and `docker-compose -v`:

 Then, although it is the default setting in PyCharm 2017.1, it never hurts to check that your Docker API URL (Preferences | Build, Execution, Deployment | Docker) is set to `unix:///var/run/docker.sock`.

 Now we can create a new Flask project.
 Let’s create a virtualenv so that PyCharm can stub out our Flask project before we have Docker configured.
 You can create a Virtualenv by using the ‘…’ button next to the interpreter dropdown.

 After you click create, you should see the standard “Hello World” Flask template.
 So let’s see if we can get Flask to show us “Hello World” from a Docker container.
 To do this, we’ll add four files:

 - requirements.txt, just put “Flask==0.12” here to install Flask